 Of more direct concern to the humanitarian community, the law of war imperative for civilian protection is well understood.
-Civilian protection is fundamental to our forces' military ethos, ability to accomplish our mission, maintaining our relationships with allies and partners, and demonstrating our moral leadership.59
+Civilian protection is fundamental to our forces' military ethos, ability to accomplish our mission, maintaining our relationships with allies and partners, and demonstrating our moral leadership.

-We, as soldiers, must clarify and defend the legal mawe, as soldiers, must clarify and defend the legal maneuver space in which we will fight.
+We, as soldiers, must clarify and defend the legal maneuver space in which we will fight.
 We must ensure that our forces are ready to do the same.